 While both layers are still selected, click Slice.
 You’ll notice new layers appear in the layers panel.
 That’s because slicing creates new images by “slicing” things out of the base object.
 In my case, it created new letters.

 Next, click the base shape again and select the second letter using the same method you used to select the first letter.
 Click Slice.
 You’ll see more layers appear as you continue slicing through each letter.
 Below is what my design looked like after I sliced each of the four letters and I moved the base shape off of the sliced letters.

 Since I only wanted to keep the oval with the negative space where the letters had been, I deleted every layer but that one.
-Ramona’s brush was a bit easier because I just did a simple large “R” for her design.
+R’s brush was a bit easier because I just did a simple large “R” for her design.

 Want more Cricut?
 See my guide on how to make personalized coasters with Infusible Ink, my tutorial about using the Cricut Maker’s knife blade to cut wood, and my tote bag that shows how to layer iron-on vinyl!